BDSwiss vs ATFX Comparison

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Both BDSwiss and ATFX hold 1 global Tier-1 licenses.
-Both BDSwiss and ATFX hold 1 global Tier-2 licenses.
-In our analysis of 23 international regulators across 50 brokers, BDSwiss earned a higher Trust Score than ATFX.
+BDSwiss holds 3 global Tier-1 licenses, while ATFX holds 2.
+Both BDSwiss and ATFX hold 0 global Tier-2 licenses.
+In our analysis of 23 international regulators across 50 brokers, BDSwiss (81) earned a higher Trust Score than ATFX (67).

 Which trading platform is better: BDSwiss or ATFX?